corda/corda-docs-portal/content/en/platform/corda/4.13/community/key-concepts-contracts.md

 ## Summary

 * Smart contract digitize agreements by turning them into code that executes automatically if the contract terms are met.
-* Nodes don't need to trust each other to follow through on contract terms, because the terms are enforced by the code.
+* Nodes do not need to trust each other to follow through on contract terms, because the terms are enforced by the code.
 * Smart contracts govern the evolution of [states]({{< relref "key-concepts-states.md" >}}) over time.
-* Even if a [transaction]({{< relref "key-concepts-transactions.md" >}}) gathers all the required signatures, it can't be committed to the ledger unless it is contractually valid.
+* Even if a [transaction]({{< relref "key-concepts-transactions.md" >}}) gathers all the required signatures, it cannot be committed to the ledger unless it is contractually valid.

 ## Video